cbaycity/small-media/README.md

 2. Have a way to click into projects and see posts displayed.

 ## Profile Section:
-1. Split profile page into two sections: activities, and projects.
+1. Split profile page into three sections: profile photo and about, posts, and projects.
 2. Add edit profile button.

 ## Friends Section: